Chishio318/Peanuts-Data-Project/02_read/test_score/docs/readme.md

-## Title: Test Scores for Peanuts Characters at the James Street Elementary School
+## Test Scores for Peanuts Characters at the James Street Elementary School

 - Date of Collection: June, 1980